-Non-interest expense for the quarter ended March 31, 2012 was only \$195 thousand higher than for the same period of 2011.
+Non-interest expense for the quarter ended June 30, 2012 was only \$187 thousand higher than for the same period of 2011.
+In year-to-date terms, the difference between 2012 and 2011; 2012 is higher by \$474 thousand.
 The largest individual increase in expense related to the mortgage servicing rights.
-Amortization expense was \$103 thousand higher in 2012 due to the refinancing activity.
+Amortization expense was \$191 thousand higher in 2012 due to the refinancing activity.
 When a mortgage is refinanced, any unamortized servicing right is fully expensed and therefore, drives the amortization expense higher within that period.
-1-4 family loans sold during the first quarter 2012 were \$22.1 million compared to 2011's first quarter sales of \$11.4 million.
+1-4 family loans sold during the first half 2012 were \$46.0 million compared to 2011's first half sales of \$18.5 million.

-Salaries and wages were higher by \$33 thousand during the quarter which was expected with the improved performance of the Company as a whole over 2011 and the likelihood of paying an incentive.
-Base pay was higher in 2012 than 2011 with the number of full time equivalent employees having increased from 248 as of March 31, 2011 to 250 as of March 31, 2012.
-Pension and other employee benefits increased by \$13 thousand in the same time periods.
-Occupancy expense increased \$92 thousand over first quarter 2011 with all areas from real estate taxes to utilities incurring increases.
+Salaries and wages were higher by \$71 thousand during the first half which was expected with the improved performance of the Company as a whole over 2011 and the likelihood of paying an incentive.
+Base pay was higher by 1.93% in 2012 than 2011 with the number of full time equivalent employees having increased from 245 as of June 30, 2011 to 246 as of June 30, 2012.
+This percentage is in line with the small increases that were authorized to be implemented throughout the organization for performers.
+Pension and other employee benefits increased by \$211 thousand in the same time periods.
+Occupancy expense increased only \$21 thousand over first half 2011.

 One bright spot in the non-interest expense was the decrease in FDIC assessment costs.
-March 2012's \$130 thousand was \$190 thousand lower than March 2011's \$320 thousand.
+June 2012's \$219 thousand was \$221 thousand lower than June 2011's \$440 thousand.
 In June 2011, the FDIC began assessing fees based on total asset size rather than deposit size in order to have large banks incur a fairer share of the burden.
 This has resulted in a decrease of cost for the majority of community banks such as ours.

-Other general and administrative was higher during the quarter for 2012 by \$130 thousand; however first quarter 2011 included the collection of \$300 thousand in loan collection costs.
-Taking the 2011 adjustment into account, first quarter 2012 was in fact lower by \$170 thousand from normal operations.
-Overall non-interest expense was just \$195 thousand higher in first quarter 2012 than in 2011 with 2011 having benefited from the recapture of collection costs on one large loan.
+Other general and administrative expenses were higher during the first half for 2012 by \$122 thousand; however first quarter 2011 included the collection of \$300 thousand in loan collection costs.
+In comparing costs for the second quarter ended June 30th, 2012 was lower by \$100 thousand as compared to 2011.
+Overall non-interest expense was just \$474 thousand higher in first half 2012 than in 2011 with 2011 having benefited from the recapture of collection costs on one large loan.
 The Company continues to monitor costs to safeguard profitability.